Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Extensions for PATE

-In order to implement individual privacy requirements of sensitive training data points, in this section, we propose three novel aggregation mechanisms for PATE based on the original GNMax Aggregator, namely the \emph{upsampling}, \emph{vanishing}, and \emph{weighting}-mechanism.
-Each variant deviates from the original PATE assumptions in some aspects in order to provide personalized privacy.
-If all sensitive data points require the same privacy, the personalized PATE variants are equal to non-personalized PATE.
+To implement individual privacy requirements of sensitive training data points, we propose two novel \personalized variants of PATE, namely \emph{upsampling} \out and \emph{weighting}.
+Each variant modifies the original PATE algorithm in some aspects to provide \personalized privacy.

-In this section, we first introduce the ideas behind all three mechanisms and then perform an evaluation of their privacy levels.
-Therefore, we rely on the privacy analysis of the original PATE algorithm \citep{pate_2017}, and extend it to our individual variants by analyzing the sensitivity of the vote counts.